leonjwu/Data-Science/Graph-Cluster-NN/README.md

 ### Final Thoughts:
-- **From the low scoring silhouette plots, the skewed distribution of cluster sizes and the CH score gradient plot, it seems as if a more optimal clustering might be less than what was calculated as the 'optimal' clustering as per the assignment by choosing the first clustering with CH score < 7.**
+- **From the low scoring silhouette plots, the skewed distribution of cluster sizes and the CH score gradient plot, it seems as if a more optimal clustering might be less than what was calculated as the 'optimal' clustering by choosing the first clustering with CH score < 7.**

 ### Randomness in K-means clustering
 - As mentioned before, the K-means is not likely to converge to the global minimum, and so it will likely converge to just a local minimum.
 The algorithm is sensitive to the initial random clustering of the points, and will likely yield different results each time it is run.